Aktuelle Infos von Indianern in Nordamerika in Englisch

 Dear Evelin,

-Wopila tanka – my deep appreciation for your activism and support!
+Wopila tanka – my sincere gratitude for your participation!

 Lakota People's Law Project